chains-project/by-the-pool/src/test/resources/EQ/SameMjCompVer/161875/README.md

-If we don't want to show difference in `StackMapTable`, then the diff by gumtree is perfect.
+Gumtree does not show a difference in StackMapTable.

+It needs to be investigated if this would be the expected behaviour.